mannem/logstash-input-dynamodb/README.md

 Logstash is a data pipeline service that processes data, parses data, and then outputs it to a selected location in a selected format.
 Elasticsearch is a distributed, full-text search server.
 For more information about Logstash and Elasticsearch, go to https://www.elastic.co/products/elasticsearch.

+Amazon Elasticsearch Service is a managed service that makes it easy to deploy, operate, and scale Elasticsearch in the AWS Cloud.  https://aws.amazon.com/elasticsearch-service/

 ## The following sections walk you through the process to:

 1. Create a DynamoDB table and enable a new stream on the table.